-In a tropical country such as ours where heavy rains, strong winds and flash floods are yearly occurrences, it’s important to ask: is your house storm-proof?
+In a tropical country such as the Philippines where heavy rains, strong winds, and flash floods are a yearly occurrence, it is important to ask: is your house storm-proof?
 Don’t wait for calamities to happen.
 Para Sure, here are guidelines you can use for storm-proofing your home.

 Storms are a constant in the Philippines, and when they arrive during the months of August to October, all you can hope for is that your home is reinforced to withstand its strong showers of wind and water.
 To make sure that your home is ready for whatever weather rains upon it, take the pro-active route and storm-proof your home before rainy season hits.
 Para sure, use these tips from Island Paints.